corbado/corbado-nodejs/docs/configuration.md

 ## Validation in Config Class

 The `Config` class validates the `projectID`, `apiSecret`, `frontendAPI` and `backendAPI` parameters.
-The `projectID` must start with 'pro-', the `apiSecret` must start with 'corbado1', both APIs should be domain names and the pathname should be empty.
+The `projectID` must start with 'pro-', the `apiSecret` must start with 'corbado1', both API URLs should be valid domain names and the pathname should be empty.
 If these conditions are not met, an error is thrown.

 ## Config Class Properties